wladerer/vasp-raman/README.md

 ## Calculation Prep

 You must do some work beforehand to have this script do the rest.

-Note that this is not the only configuration.
-You can have multistep options as well (see the examples in the original repository).
-I am currently working on making this compatible with slurm job arrays so everything can be done in parallel.
+First, you have to run a DFPT or finite differences calculation.
+Once that is done, you can copy over the OUTCAR and POSCAR from that calculation and into the directory you wish to run the displacements.

-Now that we have run the DFPT or finite-differences calculation, we can move onto running the script.
+Once you have completed the DFPT or finite-differences calculation, we can move onto running the script.
 In the directory in which you would like to run `vasp_raman.py` please include the following files:

 - OUTCAR.phon
 - POSCAR.phon